Last updated May 2, 2018

 Why WordPress Maintenance Plans Matter Right Now

-With WordPress currently powering over 26% of all Internet websites, there is no doubt about its dominance as the software of choice for designing and developing sites, and that market share continues to increase today, assuring the long-term dominance of WordPress.
+With WordPress currently powering over 30% of all Internet websites, there is no doubt about its dominance as the software of choice for designing and developing sites.
+As that market share continues to increase today, the long-term dominance of WordPress is all but assured.

-However, this fact alone will not be enough to ensure that your WordPress consulting business flourishes, and that clients will come pounding at your door with their urgent WordPress website needs.
+However, this fact alone is not enough to ensure that your WordPress consulting business flourishes, or that clients will come pounding at your door with their urgent WordPress website needs.

-In the early days of your business, you’ll probably be obliged to take on every single project that comes through your door, just because you need the cash flow to meet your own expenses, and to keep things afloat.
+In the early days of your business, you’ll probably be obliged to take on every new client that comes through your door, just because you need the cash flow to meet your own expenses and to keep things afloat.

-Clients for whom you’ve built websites don’t simply fade away after you’ve done some great work for them – those sites will all need support on an ongoing basis, because as everyone knows, things don’t remain static online or in business for very long.
-In the meantime though, you’ll also be getting completely new projects that demand your full attention, and probably even some work that calls for an advisory role.
+Clients for whom you’ve built websites don’t simply fade away after you’ve done great work for them – those sites will need support on an ongoing basis, because, as everyone knows, things don’t remain static online or in business for very long.
+In the meantime, though, you’ll also be getting completely new projects that demand your full attention and probably even some work that calls for an advisory role.

-It’s easy to see how you can become stretched pretty thin in your consulting and designing business when you have to schedule and satisfy all these demands, just to keep your head above water.
-The reason this business model is so difficult to sustain, and is frequently doomed to failure, is that in essence, it trades time for money, and too often that leaves you with no time and not enough money.
+It’s easy to see how you can become stretched pretty thin in your consulting and design business when you have to schedule and satisfy all these demands, just to keep your head above water.
+The reason this business model is so difficult to sustain, and is frequently doomed to failure, is that, in essence, it trades time for money, and too often leaves you with no time and not enough money.

-So what’s the secret to managing your workload effectively, and still generating the income you need to be profitable?
+So, what’s the secret to managing your workload effectively while still generating the income you need to be profitable?

 Building Recurring Revenue Through Selling WordPress Maintenance Plans

-The reason that building recurring revenue is so critical for you as a WordPress consultant or designer/developer, is that it provides you with a source of revenue other than just the new projects which become available to you.
-When your business relies solely on new projects, you are trapped in the time-for-money paradigm, and you will be forced to keep your nose to the grindstone indefinitely, just to pay your bills.
+The reason that building recurring revenue is so critical for you as a WordPress consultant or designer/developer is that it provides you with a source of revenue other than the new projects which become available to you.
+When your business relies solely on new projects, you are trapped in the time-for-money paradigm and will be forced to keep your nose to the grindstone indefinitely, just to pay your bills.

 Here’s why recurring revenue is literally the Holy Grail of WordPress consulting: